 Recently R. Scott Clark spoke on the Calvinist Batman podcast about covenant theology and baptism.
 He also has A Curriculum For Those Wrestling Through Covenant Theology And Infant Baptism, a 5-part series called Some of the Differences Between Baptists and Reformed Theology on the New Covenant, as well as a printed booklet called Baptism, Election, and the Covenant of Grace.
+[For a response to his new podcast series, see here]

 The critique is long, but I think you will find it worth your time.
 I appreciate your patience.